SurrogateInc/surrortg-sdk/games/fortune_wheel/README.md

 **In the `on_init` method we**:

-- Create a instance of Servo class with with configuration (`SERVO_MIN_PULSE_WIDTH`, `SERVO_MAX_PULSE_WIDTH`, etc) coming from [config.py](/games/fortune_wheel/config.py).
+- Create an instance of Servo class with configuration (`SERVO_MIN_PULSE_WIDTH`, `SERVO_MAX_PULSE_WIDTH`, etc) coming from [config.py](/games/fortune_wheel/config.py).
 - Rotate the servo initially to position -1 (=`SERVO_MIN_PULSE_WIDTH`).
-- Crete and register `ServoSwitch` input
+- Create and register `ServoSwitch` input

 Note: Registered inputs appear in admin panel where you can configure the bindings

 ![Keybindings in admin panel](./readme-assets/admin-settings-keybind.png)

 **In the `on_prepare` method we** return false to make sure the game loop